antvis/smart-color/docs/api/extractors.md

 <a name="getPaletteFromString" href="#getPaletteFromString">#</a> **getPaletteFromString**<i>(string: string) => Palette</i>

 Get palettes from string.
-This string needs to be composed of hexadecimal string, split by commas.
+The string needs to be composed of hexadecimal string, split by commas.

 ```ts
 import { getPaletteFromString } from '@antv/smart-color';